google/flatbuffers/docs/source/CUsage.md

 online via a C library.
 It can also generate buffer verifiers and fast JSON parsers, printers.

-Great care has been taken to ensure compatibily with the main `flatc` project.
+Great care has been taken to ensure compatibility with the main `flatc` project.

 ## General Documention